-As noted in the College's Ofsted inspection of March 2018 we have excellent links with both local and national employers.
-'Leaders are highly effective at enabling the college group to play a productive role in the local economy.
+As noted in the College's Ofsted inspection of May 2024 we have excellent links with both local and national employers.
+'Leaders are highly effective at enabling the College group to play a productive role in the local economy.
 Leaders respond quickly to employers' proposals and have been successful in developing beneficial partnerships with many of them.
 Across the group, the curriculum reflects the local economy and skills priorities.
 Learners gain the right skills and use industry-compatible resources, such as those required to secure work in the digital games industry in a local area known as the 'Silicon Spa'.
-Leaders have established strong partnerships with the automotive industry to develop effective apprenticeship programmes.'
-Throughout 2021/22 this has enabled us to continue to increase our engagement and partnerships and to extend the number and range of apprenticeships offered.
+Leaders have established strong partnerships with the automotive industry to develop effective apprenticeship programmes'.
+Throughout 2022/23 this has enabled us to continue to expand our engagement and partnerships and to maintain the number and range of apprenticeships offered.
 Through our Business Development Team we have also worked with many companies to meet their bespoke training needs.